"Having inspirational people around me during the camp motivated me to do my best."

 Our official purpose, as reported to the good old IRS, is:

-The corporation is organized for the purpose of planning, promoting, and organizing yoga and adventure based activities (including amateur competitions) for youth; educating youth about yoga and adventure based activities; increasing youth access to yoga and adventure based activities; and any other charitable purposes ancillary thereto.
+The corporation is organized for the purpose of planning, promoting, and organizing adventure based activities (including amateur competitions) for youth; educating youth about adventure based activities; increasing youth access to adventure based activities; and any other charitable purposes ancillary thereto.

 Sounds so exciting, right?
 But to be honest, what we do IS pretty exciting.
 We have three general focus areas - 1) General youth programing.
-This includes things like our climbing club and adventure racing camp.
+This includes things like our climbing and paddling clubs and our adventure camp.
 2) Encouraging youth to embrace other adventure opportunities.
 This is where our youth racing team and scholarship program/young adventurer program falls.
 3) Increasing access to adventure based activities for community youth.
-We're working with other community and regional groups to create things like orienteering courses, youth mountain biking and paddling teams, and putting on or hosting youth focused adventure events.
+We're working with other community and regional groups to create things like orienteering courses, river access (the boat house project), and youth/family focused adventure events.

 What we're about here at Ground UP Adventures -- we all love discovering and approaching our potential as people and want to help kids make the same journey.
 It's amazing what happens when one realizes what they are capable of and actually lives their lives guided by that awareness.
 Real Joy.
 Fellowship.
 Awesomeness.
 Sure there are other ways to come to this awareness -- but all roads will challenge the mind, body, and spirit at some point and probably involve at least some degree of suffering.
 And since we've never been on a great adventure that wasn't heaped with challenge and suffering as well as joy and fellowship -- adventuring seems to be pretty good path to follow.